RaccoonlabDev/docs/doc/rangefinder/README.md

 ## 1. UAVCAN interface

-This node interacts with the following messages:
+This node interracts with following messages:

 | № | type      | message  |
 | - | --------- | -------- |